METALS-Copper rises on bargain hunting, gains seen fragile

 He was referring to the spread between the sister metals, which many investors use as a basis for trading, which has declined from a peak of $851 on Oct.
 31.

-Reporting by Eric Onstad; Editing by Elaine Hardcastle
+Reporting by Eric Onstad; Editing by Elaine Hardcastle and David Goodman